oowibowo/host-builder/README.md

 It's ok to just copy the same qcow2 file twice if both VMs use the same image.
 But both files must exist in a 2 VM system.

 ## Boot Targets into PXE
-At this point the ESP server should be running and ready to build target machines.
+At this point the ESP server should be running and ready to build target machines, [review the documentation here](https://github.com/intel/Edge-Software-Provisioner/tree/v1.6.1).

 ## BETA: Configure the host with all the previous files to test the current setup
 This is a new feature and beta because it is not guaranteed to work especially if host and target are different.